chapel-lang/chapel/doc/rst/language/spec/methods.rst

         var z = c;
         // 'c' here refers to 'this.c', because the lookup process
         // considers fields and methods just after reaching the method
         // declaration.
-Since a match is found, it is used before
+Since a match is found with the field, it is used
-        // reaching the outer 'var c'.
+        // before the 'var c' declared outside this method is considered.

         writeln(x+y+z);
       }